mlipok/Au3LibreOffice/README.md

   - [Useful Macro Information For OpenOffice.org](https://www.pitonyak.org/AndrewMacro.pdf)
   - Andrew Pitonyak's website: <https://www.pitonyak.org/oo.php>
 - Thanks to the maintainers
   - Thanks to [@mLipok](https://github.com/mLipok) for hosting this project on his GitHub.
-As well as his tireless energy during long hours of development, code review and clean-up.
+As well as his tireless energy during the long hours of development, code review and clean-up.
   - Thanks to [@donnyh13](https://github.com/donnyh13) for the initial project creation and development.
   - **Big thanks** to all the hard-working contributors.